ACTION NEEDED ON The FARM BILL

 - I’m calling as a constituent and an organic farmer/consumer.
-I want to thank Representative/Senator XX for his/her leadership to advance organic agriculture in the Farm Bill.

 - I am calling to urge Representative/Senator XX to pass a Farm Bill that includes provisions to address organic import fraud, plus full funding for organic research and organic certification cost-share.

 - I urge you to reject any changes to the National Organic Standards Board in the Farm Bill, because these changes would undermine trust in the organic seal.